danielleward12/Statisticalrethinking/README.md

 # Statisticalrethinking

-This will have all my notes and practice code for the Statistical Rethinking course
+This repo contains all my notes and practice code for the Statistical Rethinking textbook by Richard McElreath